puzzle/wireframe-kit/README.md

 ### 1: Use the PWK libraries (recommended)
 * Download the PWK libraries from our repo (or click on the link in the «Puzzle-Wireframe-Kit.xml»)
 * Open draw.io and import the libraries via: file > Open Library from …
-* You now have our libraries available in your draw.io in the panel on the left.
+* Now you have our PWK-libraries available in your draw.io (in the panel on the left).

 ### 2: Use the PWK file
-* You just downloand the file «Puzzle-Wireframe-Kit.xml»
+* Open the PWK directly in draw.io with this link: https://www.draw.io/?splash=0#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fpuzzle%2Fwireframe-kit%2Fmaster%2FPuzzle-Wireframe-Kit.xml
-* Open it with draw.io
+* Or you can also downloand the file «Puzzle-Wireframe-Kit.xml» and open it with draw.io
-* Unlock the layer «Kit»
+* In both ways, first unlock the layer «Kit»
-* Copy an element and paste it in your own draw.io file
+* Then, you can copy an element and paste it in your own draw.io file

 *Make sure to clear your default style before using the PWK (Ctrl + Shift +R)*